27MrMan/DiscordMessageExplorer/README.md

 # Status

+Currently, objectives are complete.
+Feel free to create an issue and suggest new plots :)
-Currently working on more plots, for example "Most used word" First working version of the program is complete :D Now, in the program you can do the following:
+3rd working version of the program is complete :D Now, in the program you can do the following:

 # How to use